henryaj/buildgrid/CONTRIBUTING.rst

 * ToDo
 * Doing

 These labels are used when structuring tickets on a Board.
-GitLab issues start life in the 'Backlag' column by default, and we move them into 'ToDo' when they are coming up in the next few weeks.
+GitLab issues start life in the 'Backlog' column by default, and we move them into 'ToDo' when they are coming up in the next few weeks.
 'Doing' is only for when an item is currently being worked on.
 These labels don't have to be manually applied, they are applied by GitLab when moving the issue from column to column when using a Board - see below.

 Issue Boards
 ~~~~~~~~~~~~